Promoting peace education in Islamiya schools

 Countering the narrative of apathy towards ‘western education’ in Maiduguri, Nigeria

-This project aims to increase understanding of the compatibility of Islamic principles and conflict resolution in Nigeria.
+This project aimed to increase understanding of the compatibility of Islamic principles and conflict resolution in Nigeria.

 There is an alarming division between Islam and Christianity in Nigeria, exacerbated in part by corruption, political patronage and a general breakdown of democratic governance.
 Greater effort must be made to not only increase community awareness of the role of Islam in peacemaking, but also change negative perceptions of western education.